 Application Process for Current Drexel Students

-Current Drexel students may apply through the end of their sophomore year (4-year programs) or pre-junior year (5-year programs).
-Applications must be submitted to the Program by the last day of the term to be considered for admission the following term.
+Current Drexel students may apply through the end of their sophomore (2nd) year.
+Applications are due to the Program by the last business day of winter term to be considered for admission.
 The application for current Drexel students is available on the College's Current Students web page.

 Application Process for Transfer Students

-Transfer students may apply to the Honors Program prior to the start of Junior year.
+Transfer students may apply to the Honors Program prior to their first term at Drexel.
 Additionally, up to nine (9) Honors credits from any college or university may be considered by the Drexel Honors Program for transfer (these credits are solely for the use and purpose of fulfilling the Honors Program requirements, not your major requirements).

 Applications from incoming students must be received by September 1.
 The application for transfer students is available at the College's Transfer Students web page.

 The Honors Program offers a number of academic opportunities for its students.
 These opportunities are designed to be intensive and challenging.
-They are taught by faculty members who understand and accommodate Honors students’ abilities and aspirations.
+They are taught by faculty members who encourage advanced learning by Honors students.
 They carry Honors credit.

 These opportunities include:

 - Honors-Section Courses: These courses fulfill traditional major requirements but offer Honors credit.
-While the subject remains the same, the classes are taught to smaller groups, consisting entirely of Honors students, and on an advanced level that encourages discussion and practical application.
+While the subject remains the same, the classes are taught on an advanced level that encourages discussion and practical application.
 Honors-section courses include, among other subjects, physics, business, general psychology, chemistry, and biology.

-- Honors Options: With permission from their instructors and approval from the Honors Program, Honors students may elect to enhance non-honors courses to yield honors credit.
+- Honors Options: With permission from course instructors and approval from the Honors Program, Honors students may elect to enhance non-honors 300 & 400 level courses to yield honors credit.
 The student and faculty member agree on the specific requirements at the beginning of the term and jointly submit a proposal to the Honors Program for approval.

-In addition, students may earn Honors credits from the Great Works Symposium or Honors Travel-Integrated courses, described under the Center for Interdisciplinary Inquiry, below.
+In addition, students may earn Honors credits from the Great Works Symposium (UNIV 241) or Honors Travel-Integrated courses, described under the Center for Interdisciplinary Inquiry, below.

 The Honors Program organizes an array of social and cultural activities, events, and trips each term.
 Students have the opportunity to attend special events and receive a limited number of free tickets to a variety of concerts, exhibits, locally featured Broadway shows, as well as other professional theater and dance performances.
 Often a select group of Honors students are invited to a private lunch or dinner with a campus guest, who may be an entrepreneur, politician, writer, director or other notable figure.